comet-toolkit/punpy/docs/content/overview_of_method.rst

 **Propagating uncertainties when input quantities are correlated (between different input quantities)**

 In addition to the elements within an input quantity being correlated, it is also possible the input quantities are correlated to eachother.
-If this is the case, this functionality can be included in each of the functions specified above by giving an argument to the optional keyword corr_between.
+If this is the case, this functionality can be included in each of the functions specified above by giving an argument to the optional keyword `corr_between`.
 This keyword needs to be set to the correlation matrix between the input quantities, and thus needs to have the appropriate shape (e.g. 3 x 3 array for 3 input quantities)::

    ur_y = prop.propagate_random(measurement_function, [x1, x2, x3], [ur_x1, ur_x2, ur_x3], corr_between = corr_x1x2x3)